fburic/nametag-generator/README.md

 Keep in mind that the `\put(x, y)` command considers coordinate `(0, 0)` to be the lower-left corner.

+One can also change the style of the cutting guiding lines if the current ones are too difficult to discern.

 ### Generating

 Either open `nametags.tex` in your LaTeX editor and create the PDF